Federal Flood Insurance Requirements for Mortgages

 Common Mistakes to Avoid

-• Assuming standard homeowners insurance covers flood damage
+• Assuming homeowners insurance covers flood damage

 Documents You May Need